OpenMetroMaps/OpenMetroMaps/spec-map-format.md

 <?xml version="1.0" encoding="UTF-8" standalone="no"?>
 ```

-All data is contained within a `omm-file` element:
+All data is contained within an `omm-file` element:

 ```xml
 <omm-file>